tari-project/rfcs/src/RFC-0141_Sparse_Merkle_Trees.md

 Let's assume there are 1,000,000 UTXOs, with another 2,000,000 UTXOs having being spent over the lifetime of the project.
 A busy blockchain might achieve this level of traffic in a few days.

-If each commitment-UTXO hash pair is 64 bytes, you need serialize 64MB to recreate the merkle root for the SMT.
+If each commitment-UTXO hash pair is 64 bytes, you need serialize 64MB to recreate the Merkle root for the SMT.

-For the MMMR, even though you only need the UTXO hash, you need all 3,000,0000 values (96MB) plus approximately 1MB for every million hashes in a bitmap to indicate which hashes have  been deleted (3 MB) for a total of 99MB.
+For the MMMR, even though you only need the UTXO hash, you need all 3,000,000 values (96MB) plus approximately 1MB for every million hashes in a bitmap to indicate which hashes have  been deleted (3 MB) for a total of 99MB.

 This only gets worse with time.
 Over a period of a year, a busy blockchain might have 100,000,000 spent transaction outputs.
 However, the UTXO set will grow far more slowly, and perhaps only 10x in size to 10 million outputs.

-The SMT tree requires serialising 640MB of data to recreate the root, whereas the MMMR now requires 3.6GB of data.
+The SMT requires serialising 640MB of data to recreate the root, whereas the MMMR now requires 3.6GB of data.

 ## Implementation